Women (And Men) And Supplemental Iron

 A new study shows why it is a good idea to recommend that senior women re-consider whether to take a dietary supplement that contains iron.
 I suggest that many men should also re-consider this issue.

 The study text tells us that 35 of 72 well-nourished women in the study (48 percent) who were 60 years old and older were shown to have iron deficiencies, which can cause health problems from breathlessness and fatigue to frequent infections, reduced IQ and problems concentrating.
-While high levels of iron are associated with increased risk of some cancers, low iron stores can increase DNA breakage that might also result in increased risk of cancers.
-One study in the New England Journal of Medicine showed that while high body stores of iron were not associated with death from heart attacks, low iron stores were associated with more deaths from heart attacks.
-(Sempos, NEJM, 1994)

 The women who were deficient in iron had as much as 50 percent less production of immune cells, called T-cells, that fight invading germs.